marcelo-rafael/marcelo-rafael/README.md

 </p>

 <p align="left">
-  👨‍🎓 I am a student at Bootcamp Ignite on the trail of React.js, React Native and Node.js
+  👨‍🎓 Student at Bootcamp Ignite on the trail of React.js, React Native and Node.js
 </p>
 <p align="left">
  🤓 I'm currently focused on the front-end learning the technologies: React.js, TypeScript, Next.js, and Styled-Components...